Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 Maple-Coated Pecans

 This was by far the simplest part of the recipe.
-It was super easy to do and can be done a few days prior to actually putting the cake together.
-I will admit for my recipe I used hickory nuts rather than pecans.
+It was easy and can be done a few days before putting the cake together.
+I will admit that I used hickory nuts rather than pecans.
 We have a shagbark hickory tree in the middle of one of our hay fields.
-My husband has been gathering them for decades and it's one of his favorite trees on the whole farm.
+My husband has been gathering them for decades as it's one of his favorite trees on the whole farm.
 In retirement, we've put him to work cracking the generous supply provided by this great tree.
-This was a local alternative we were able to harvest, but regular grocery store pecans as the recipe states would do just fine.

-Going into this recipe I had my doubts about this part, as I thought it was going to be a sticky mess from one end of the kitchen to the other.
-Honestly, it was incredibly easy and I already have a few ideas on how else I can use maple-coated nuts.
+Going into this part of the recipe I had doubts, as I thought it would be a sticky mess from one end of the kitchen to the other.
+Honestly, it was incredibly easy and I already have a few ideas on how else I can use maple-coated nuts in other recipes.

 Assembling the Cake Batter

 To start, I preheated my oven to 350 degrees F and prepped the cake pans by coating them with butter and flour.
-Following this, I combined my dry ingredients (except for the maple sugar) and processed the chopped candied ginger to fully incorporate it.
+Following this, I combined my dry ingredients (except for the maple sugar) and processed the chopped candied ginger.

-An interesting ingredient in this cake is the Chinese five-spice powder.
-There doesn't seem to be much of a known origin story for five-spice powder, but this special blend hits all the notes... sweet, salty, savory, sour, and bitter.
+An interesting ingredient in this cake is Chinese five-spice powder.
+There isn't much of an origin for five-spice powder, but this special blend hits all the notes... sweet, salty, savory, sour, and bitter.
 Combine this with candied ginger, and you have a winning combination.
-My husband loves candied ginger, so by chance when I decided to make this I had a source to pilfer from without making a special trip to the grocery store.
+My husband loves candied ginger, so by chance, when I decided to make this, I had a source to pilfer from without making a special trip to the grocery store.

-In a mixing bowl, add your maple sugar and butter, then mix to form a nice whipped butter, adding your eggs one at a time.
+Add the maple sugar and butter to a mixing bowl and mix with electric beaters to form a nice whipped butter.
+Then add the eggs one at a time.
 This is an extremely satisfying job.

 Crème Fraiche Frosting